 How to go green!

 Ok, so there are so many ways to make your even green and sustainable.
-I’m going to give you a few tips to get your
+I’m going to give you a few tips to get you started, though.

 - Make a plan.
 Preplan your all needs ( space needed, time of year, food, audience).
 You should already be doing this in general to have an effective event, but taking the extra time to go through your plan to pinpoint what you can reduce, change, add or remove to make your event more sustainable can turn out to be a long term benefit.